 But when it comes to wildlife, making a pond is the single most effective way of boosting wildlife in an area.
 It’s relatively simple too.
-In the wide
+In the wider countryside, m

 There are lots of situations where you need a little bit of extra height for your fence.
 But rather than taking a whole panel out and replacing with something taller, it may be more cost effective to add a little bit of trellis to the top of an existing fence.
 It will afford some added privacy and allow you to grow taller climbing plants.
 You should only fix trellis to sound fence panels - so always check for any signs of rot in panels and posts before attempting trellis projects.

 The first thing you have to consider is the weight of the trellis.
 Plonking trellis on top, screwing down and expecting it to stay put in even the slightest of breezes is optimistic, to say the least.
 You need to fix battens to the existing posts (easy if they are wooden – drilling is required if they are concrete) to provide an upright structure to which the trellis can be attached.
 This is because existing posts will no doubt be cut to the size of the fence panel.
 Once battens are in place